-Don’t get sucked into thinking that you have to accept whatever rates or terms that are dished out by your issuer.
-If your rate gets increased, get on the phone pronto and find out the reason.
-If possible, negotiate for a lower rate.
+Don’t get sucked into thinking that you have to accept whatever rates or terms your credit card company dishes out.
+If your rate gets increased, get on the phone — pronto — and find out the reason.
+And then try to negotiate a lower rate.

-But even if you don’t have a great credit score, you’re still in charge.
-You might not have as much negotiating power as those with excellent credit do, but you can still demand excellent customer service and prompt responses to any questions you have.
+Even if you don’t have a great credit score, you’re still in charge.
+You might not have as much negotiating power as someone with excellent credit, but you can still demand excellent customer service and prompt responses to any questions you have.
 If you’re unsatisfied, then that credit card company doesn’t deserve your business.
 Time to move on to a better credit card.

-That’s right.
-You can ask for a lower APR, change your due date so it works better with your cash flow, and even request that a late payment be removed from the credit bureaus.
-You don’t always get what you ask for, but it doesn’t usually hurt to ask for what you want.
+You can ask for a lower APR, change your due date so it works better with your cash flow and even request that a late payment be removed from your issuer’s report to the credit bureaus.
+You don’t always get what you ask for, but it usually doesn’t hurt to ask.

 When could it hurt?
 If you have a low credit score and you ask for a credit limit increase, the issuer might worry that you’re becoming a risk.
 This could result in a credit limit decrease.
 So be sure your credit score is in the good-to-excellent range before you try to get better terms.

-Now, if you get several credit card offers in the mail, you can play them against each other.
-Let’s say the offer for Credit Card A is a 12.99% APR on purchases and there’s a $95 annual fee.
-And let’s say that the offer for Credit Card B is a 15.99% and it also has a $95 fee that’s waived for the first year.
+If you get several credit card offers in the mail, you can play them against each other.
+Let’s say the offer for Card A carries a 12.99% APR on purchases and a $95 annual fee.
+And let’s say that the offer for Card B is a 15.99% APR with a $95 fee, but that fee is waived for the first year.

-With both letters in hand, call the issuer for Credit Card B and ask if you can get an APR that matches the offer from Credit Card A, which gets your APR down to 12.99%.
-And while you’re at it, ask to have the annual fee waived for the second year as well.
-You might not get all that you ask for, but you’re likely to walk away from that phone call with a better credit card deal than the ones you received in the mail.
+With both letters in hand, call the issuer for Card B and ask if you can get an APR that matches the offer from Card A, which gets your APR down to 12.99%.
+And while you’re at it, ask to have the annual fee waived for two years.
+You might not get all that you ask for, but you’re likely to walk away with a better credit card deal than either of the offers you received in the mail.

 The Credit CARD Act of 2009 gave consumers some much-needed protection.
-If a credit card issuer makes a major change in terms — like raising your APR — they must give you 45 days of notice that your rate is being increased.
+If a credit card issuer makes a major change in terms, such as raising your APR, federal law now requires the company to give you 45 days’ notice.

-Here’s what that actually means: You have 45 days before you have to pay the extra interest accrued on the higher rate.
-But you actually start accruing interest at the new higher rate on any purchases you make 14 days after the notice was mailed.
-So on the 15th day after the post-marked date, you start accruing interest at the new higher interest rate on new purchases.
-You just don’t have to pay it until 45 days has passed.
+Here’s what that actually means: You have 45 days before you have to pay the extra interest accrued at the higher rate.
+But your balance actually starts accruing interest at the new higher rate on any purchases you make just 14 days after the notice was mailed.
+So on the 15th day after the postmarked date, your account starts accruing interest at the new higher interest rate on new purchases.
+You just don’t have to pay it until 45 days have passed.

 Is this legal?
 Yes, it is.
 But don’t count on getting this explained clearly.
-If you get notice of an APR increase, as soon as you get the notice in the mail, look at the postmark date so you know when the new rate takes affect — and take care not to make new purchases since you now have a higher APR.
+If you get notice of an APR increase, look at the postmark date so you know when the new rate takes effect, and consider any new purchases carefully since you now have a higher APR.

-The CARD Act does not require a credit card company to have a grace period on their credit cards.
-But the CARD Act does require at least a 21-day grace period if the issuer decides to offer a grace period.
-The lack of a grace period usually isn’t an issue with major credit cards, but you do need to look at the grace period and note how long it is.
+The CARD Act does not require credit card companies to have grace periods on their cards.
+But if the card issuer decides to offer a grace period, the CARD Act requires that it be at least 21 days.
+The lack of a grace period usually isn’t an issue with major credit cards, but you do need to look at the grace period on each of your cards and note how long it is.

-Credit card payment insurance supposedly allows you to stop making monthly payments on your balance for a period of time if something unfortunate happens, like a job loss.
-But there are so many exclusions.
-It isn’t as valuable as your credit card company says it is.
+Credit card payment insurance supposedly allows you to stop making monthly payments on your balance for a period of time if something unfortunate happens like a job loss.
+But there are so many exclusions to these policies that it isn’t as valuable as your credit card company says it is.

 And it isn’t cheap.
 You’ll pay around $0.89 per $100 of your monthly statement balance.
 Example: Your monthly balance is $1,800.
 Your insurance payment is $16.02.
-Over a year, if the balance stays around the same amount, you pay $192.24.
+Over a year, if the balance stays around the same amount, you end up paying $192.24.
 And then if you need to use the insurance, it might not come through for you.

-The APR and transaction fee for a cash advance is stated pretty clearly in the Schumer Box for each credit card.
+The APR and transaction fees for cash advances are stated pretty clearly in the Schumer Box for each credit card.
 But you’ll have to read the fine print to find out that there’s no grace period for a cash advance.

 And it gets worse.
-You’ll usually pay a higher APR for a cash advance, plus a 3% to 5% transaction fee.
+You’ll usually pay a higher APR for a cash advance than you would for purchases, plus there’s usually a 3% to 5% transaction fee.
 The APRs can be 25% or more and the interest starts accruing right away.
-So that $2,000 you borrowed on your credit card will cost you interest at, say, 25% plus a $100 transaction fee (assuming a 5% fee).
+So that $2,000 you borrowed on your credit card could cost you 25% interest plus a $100 transaction fee!

-You know who comes out ahead in this scenario?
+Do you know who comes out ahead in this scenario?
 The credit card company wins hands down.
 Cash advances often lead to debt and then the issuer makes interest off your balance for a very long time.
-Just say no to a cash advance.
+Just say “No!” to a cash advance.